Jarl Mohn

-Jarl Mohn is an American early-stage venture capital investor, who focuses primarily on startups in the Los Angeles area.
-He is also an art collector and philanthropist.
-Mohn served as the president and CEO of NPR from 2014 to 2019 and now serves as its president emeritus.
+Jarl Mohn is an American venture capital investor, art collector, and philanthropist, who focuses primarily on startups in the Los Angeles area.
+He served as the president and CEO of NPR from 2014 to 2019 and now serves as its president emeritus.

 Education

 Mohn was born in Trenton, New Jersey and raised in Doylestown, Pennsylvania.
 He studied Mathematics and Philosophy at Temple University.

 Early radio career

 Mohn spent almost 20 years in radio, working mostly as a disc jockey under the name Lee Masters, including two years at WNBC in New York City.
-In addition to on-air work in radio, Mohn served as a programmer (WLRS Louisville), general manager, and owner of a group of radio stations (KLOZ and KISO in El Paso, TX, and WAVG in Louisville, Kentucky).
+In the 1970s, Kentucky-based entrepreneur Clarance Henson hired Mohn to work as a programmer for WLRS in Louisville, and he later served as general manager of a group of radio stations owned by Henson Broadcasting: KLOZ and KISO in El Paso, TX, and WAVG in Louisville, Kentucky).

 Cable career

 From 1986 until 1990 Mohn served as executive vice president and general manager at MTV and VH1.
 Mohn led the team that transitioned MTV from a 24-hour music-video service to a teen and young adult lifestyle channel, reversing a dramatic ratings decline and resulting in increases in audience and revenue.

 He created E!
 Entertainment Television by transforming Movietime, a movie trailer service with 8 million subscribers, into a fully distributed, profitable enterprise worth over $1 billion covering all aspects of the entertainment industry.
 Mohn served as its president and CEO from 1990 to 1998.
 He was also founding president and CEO of Liberty Digital (1998-2001), a public company that invested in cable networks, the Internet and online businesses.